ereinha3/BitHarbor/README.md

 ## BitHarbor Backend

 BitHarbor is a local-first media server backend built with FastAPI.
-It keeps your personal media library searchable with multimodal ImageBind embeddings, a FAISS HNSW index, and SQLite persistence.
+It keeps your personal media library searchable with multimodal ImageBind embeddings, a DiskANN-backed ANN index, and SQLite persistence.

 ### Features
 - Deterministic BLAKE3 hashing for files and embeddings
 - ImageBind `imagebind_huge` embeddings for text, images, and videos
 - Content-addressed storage layout on configurable pool disks
-- FAISS HNSW ANN index with SSD-backed vector store
+- DiskANN ANN index powered by the official C++/Rust backend
 - JWT-protected admin APIs with participant mapping
 - Ingest pipeline that hashes, stores, embeds, and indexes media
 - REST endpoints for search, metadata, and streaming